 Managing pain without opioids is possible — and often safer for many people.
-If you are concerned about developing opioid use disorder (OUD), are in recovery, or simply want to avoid the risks of opioid medications, there are effective non-opioid pain medications.
-These medications help manage pain while lowering the risk of dependence that comes with opioids.
+If you’re worried about developing opioid use disorder (OUD), are in recovery, or want to avoid opioid risks, non-opioid pain medications may be a good option.
+These medications can lower the risk of dependence linked to opioids.
 Many also have fewer or milder side effects, such as less drowsiness, nausea, or constipation, compared to opioids.

 Non-opioid pain medications can often be used alongside medications for OUD, supporting your recovery and helping you stay comfortable.
-Choosing non-opioid options also lets you manage pain without the stigma, fear, or judgment that people sometimes experience with opioid use.
+Choosing non-opioid options can also help you avoid the stigma or judgment that sometimes comes with opioid use.

-This article covers several non-opioid pain medications approved by the U.S. Food and Drug Administration (FDA), how they work, and what to consider when talking with your healthcare provider.
+This article covers several non-opioid pain medications approved by the U.S. Food and Drug Administration (FDA), how they work, and what to ask your healthcare provider.

-Acetaminophen (sold as Tylenol and other brands) is a non-opioid painkiller used for mild to moderate pain and to reduce fever.
+Acetaminophen is a non-opioid painkiller used for mild to moderate pain and to reduce fever.
 People often take acetaminophen to relieve headaches or manage arthritis pain.
-You can buy acetaminophen over the counter at most drug stores, and you don’t need a prescription.
+You can buy acetaminophen over the counter at most drugstores, and you don’t need a prescription.
 It’s usually taken by mouth as a pill, but it can also be given intravenously (through a vein) in a hospital setting for faster relief.

 Researchers aren’t entirely sure how acetaminophen works.
-It’s an analgesic (pain reliever), but it does not reduce inflammation like some other pain medicines.
-Acetaminophen is thought to lower pain signals in the brain.
-Some research suggests it may also activate certain systems in the brain, including the cannabinoid and glutamatergic systems, which have important roles in behavior, visual processing, and pain sensing.
+It’s an analgesic (pain reliever), but it doesn’t reduce inflammation like some other pain medicines.
+Some research suggests that acetaminophen may also affect certain systems in the brain that help control pain.

 Taking high doses of acetaminophen can cause serious liver damage.
-Do not exceed 3,750 milligrams per day — and avoid combining it with alcohol.
+Do not take more than 3,750 milligrams per day, and avoid combining it with alcohol.
 Acetaminophen can also cause rare allergic reactions, including skin rash, itching, or hives.

 Nonsteroidal anti-inflammatory drugs, or NSAIDs, are a group of non-opioid medicines used to treat pain that’s caused by inflammation.
-People often use NSAIDs for back pain, minor injuries, arthritis, menstrual cramps, and to reduce fever.
+People often use NSAIDs for back pain, minor injuries, arthritis, or menstrual cramps and to reduce fever.

 Common examples include: